Learning in Stackelberg Games with Non-myopic Agents: Applications beyond SSGs

-A \emph{posted-price single-buyer auction} is a Stackelberg game where the principal (``seller'') sets the price $p \in [0,1]$ of a single good and the agent (``buyer'') decides whether to buy ($a=1$) or not ($a=0$) at the posted price.
+\paragraph{Model and preliminaries.} A \emph{posted-price single-buyer auction} is a Stackelberg game where the principal (``seller'') sets a price $p \in [0,1]$ of a single good and the agent (``buyer'') decides whether to buy ($a=1$) or not ($a=0$) at the posted price.
 The buyer has value $v \in [0,1]$ for the good and receives payoff $a(v-p)$, while the seller receives $pa$.
-In the stochastic setting, where $v$ is sampled from a distribution $\Dist$, the seller's expected revenue for posting price $p$ is $f(p) = p d(p)$, where $d(p) = \Pr_{v \sim \Dist}(v \geq p)$ is called the buyer's \emph{demand curve}.
+In the stochastic setting ($v$ sampled from a distribution $\Dist$), the seller's expected revenue for posting price $p$ is $f(p) = p d(p)$, where $d(p) = \Pr_{v \sim \Dist}(v \geq p)$ is the buyer's \emph{demand curve}.

 We consider the repeated game where values $v_1,\dots,v_T$ of a returning buyer are sampled i.i.d.\ from $\Dist$, unknown to the seller, where $\Dist$ either (i) is supported on a single value or (ii) satisfies mild regularity assumptions described below.
 Denoting the game's history by $\{(p_t,a_t)\}_{t=1}^T$, the seller seeks to maximize revenue $\sum_{t=1}^T p_t a_t$, while the buyer maximizes discounted profit $\sum_{t=1}^T \gamma^t a_t(v_t - p_t)$.
 Stackelberg regret for the seller is $T \max_p p d(p) - \E\left[\sum_{t=1}^T p_t a_t\right]$, since a myopic agent buys the good when their value exceeds the posted price.
 As before, we write $\BestResp^\eps_t(p) = \big\{ a \in \{0,1\} : a (v_t-p)\ge \max\{v_t-p,0\}- \eps \big\}$ for the $\eps$-approximate best response set at time $t$.